HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2HeaderFieldWithIndexing.class/README.md

-A HTTP2HeaderFieldWithIndexing is a header field with enabled caching in the HPACK index table (see rfc 7541).
+A HTTP2HeaderFieldWithIndexing is a header field with enabled caching in the HPACK index table (see RFC 7541).